PulkitBanta/Mausam-Vibhaag/README.md

 ## Built With

-* [Angular](https://angular.io/) - The web framework used for development of Front end applications.
+* [Angular](https://angular.io/) - The web framework used for the development of Front end applications.
 * [Open Weather](https://openweathermap.org/) - More weather in your city

 ## Contributors